In 2014 the department moved into the new 24,000 square-foot Terry Fuller Petroleum Engineering Research Building.

 General Standards and Requirements.
-Admission requirements and academic standards for the Department of Petroleum Engineering are consistent with the dynamic enrollment plan for the Edward E. Whitacre Jr. College of Engineering.
-Refer to the introduction to the Whitacre College of Engineering section of this catalog for a description of the criteria for initial admission to the Whitacre College of Engineering and the lower-division foundational curriculum.
-The recommended foundational curriculum for petroleum engineering consists of ENGL 1301, 1302; MATH 1451, 1452; CHEM 1307/1107; PHYS 1408; PETR 1305 or ENGR 1315.
+Admission requirements and academic standards for the Department of Petroleum Engineering are consistent with the dynamic enrollment plan for the Edward E. Whitacre, Jr. College of Engineering.
+Refer to the introduction to the Whitacre College of Engineering section of this catalog (pages 297-299) for a description of the criteria for initial admission to the Whitacre College of Engineering and the lower-division foundational curriculum.
+The required foundational curriculum for petroleum engineering consists of ENGL 1301, 1302; MATH 1451, 1452; CHEM 1307, 1107; PHYS 1408; PETR 1305 or ENGR 1315.

-All students in the department are required to have a laptop computer, safety glasses, and steel-toed boots.
+All students in the department are required to have a Windows-based laptop computer, safety glasses, and steel-toed boots.
 Many instructors require students to transfer homework via email.
 Some instructors transfer information to students using the Internet.
-The department recommends that students acquire a personal laptop computer to facilitate coursework.
-Students should check the department website for hardware and software recommendations.
+Students should check the department website for hardware and software recommendations; most petroleum-based software applications will run only on Windows-based PCs.
 The department has laptop accessible classrooms.
 Computer labs are not provided.